What Is Neurodiversity?

 Digital Transformation & Neurodiversity

 The use of digital technologies, therefore, helps us to level the playing field for roles that may have barriers to entry for some neurodiverse individuals.
 As digital skills gaps remain an issue, could we be looking to the untapped potential of neurodiverse minds to bridge it?
-Many digital roles, such as within cybersecurity, need highly detail orientated minds; autistic individuals, for example, have such detail-oriented minds.
-Therefore it’s vital that we’re aware, in 2022, that not only can digital technologies be beneficial to neurodivergent minds but that neurodivergent minds can be beneficial to our digital transformations and bridging certain skills gaps, so long as the access to these roles is openly available to all.
+Many digital roles, such as within cybersecurity, need highly detail-oriented minds; autistic individuals, for example, have such detail-oriented minds.
+Therefore, we must be aware, in 2022, that not only can digital technologies be beneficial to neurodivergent minds, but that neurodivergent minds can be beneficial to our digital transformations and bridging certain skills gaps, so long as access to these roles is openly available to all.

-If you’d like to learn more about this the Neurodiversity Celebration Week website has some wonderful resources, including extensive guides on how to approach this in the workplace and neurominority specific guides.
+If you’d like to learn more about this, the Neurodiversity Celebration Week website has some wonderful resources, including extensive guides on how to approach this in the workplace and neurodiversity-specific guides.